rmsreis/plotly-challenge/README.md

 # Analysis of Belly Button Biodiversity

-In this assignment, you will build an interactive dashboard to explore the [Belly Button Biodiversity DataSet](http://robdunnlab.com/projects/belly-button-biodiversity/).
+Interactive dashboard to explore the [Belly Button Biodiversity DataSet](http://robdunnlab.com/projects/belly-button-biodiversity/).

-### Before You Begin

-1. Create a new repository for this project called `plotly-challenge`.

-2. Clone the new repository to your computer.

-3. Inside your local git repository, create a directory for the Plotly challenge.
-Use the folder name to correspond to the challenge: **Belly_Button_Diversity**.

-4. This is a full stack app so add your html, js, css, python and sqlite files.

-5. Push the above changes to GitHub or GitLab.

-## Step 1 - Plotly.js
+## ADD dataset description!!!

 Use Plotly.js to build interactive charts for your dashboard.